bcgov/entity/docs/Way of Working/Firms requirements gathering.md

 November 3, 2021
+Emailed Debbie/Kyle/Laurent Oct 28th for the following 3 items.
 - 9828 - Can SP/GPs have court orders or plans of arrangement?
 Court orders - yes? plan of arrangement - no?
 We'll keep the full component in there so that with Partnership Act legislation rewrite if it is included, it is there.
 Goes with practice principle of reusing components.
 I think I asked Debbie about this before.
 - 9260 & 9246 - Re DBA proprietors..
 How much should we help client with company name, incorporation number, BN?
 Onestop makes them enter the name exactly and the corp# or BN#.
 For SOFI, if you enter one, the other appears.
 Will get advice from UX/UI folks but would like your input.
 - 9841 - Entity dashboard - we'll replace "Current directors" section with proprietor/partner information.
 What should we call this section?
 "Owner" and use for both?
 Or have it be entity specific.